khammersmith17/mini-vim/README.md

 Until the installer is ready, you can fork the repo and try yourself.\
 To run a fresh working file simply execute cargo run\
-To edit an existing file: cargo run filename
+To edit an existing file: cargo run {filename}

 ## Modes
 There are essentially 3 modes: normal, search, save as, and set theme.\